haris-rashid01/haris-rashid01/README.md

 - 👋 Hi, I’m @haris-rashid01
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning Database Systems in SQL
+- 🌱 I’m currently learning React Native in Mobile App Development
 - 💞️ I’m looking to collaborate on coding
 - 📫 You can reach me on Instagram _harisrashid